noodlefrenzy/IntelligentArtifice/content/deep-learning-on-windows-redux.md

 #### But First, a Word From Our GPU Overlords

 We could install and run our Deep Learning tools right now, but as soon as you tried to train any model of complexity you'd grow old before it completed.
 For any reasonable training time, you'll need GPU support.
 I mentioned in the beginning that you should have an NVidia GPU for training, so let's set it up for Deep Learning Toolkit support.
 Head to the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) home and download and install it.
 Then hit up the [NVidia Deep Learning](https://developer.nvidia.com/deep-learning) center and sign up for a developer account.
-Download the [CUDnn library](https://developer.nvidia.com/cudnn) and install it - currently [TensorFlow wants](https://www.tensorflow.org/install/install_windows) CUDnn v5.1 with CUDA Toolkit v8.0, but that changes fast so click through and choose appropritely.
+Download the [CUDnn library](https://developer.nvidia.com/cudnn) and install it - currently [TensorFlow wants](https://www.tensorflow.org/install/install_windows) CUDnn v5.1 with CUDA Toolkit v8.0, but that changes fast so click through and choose appropriately.

+NOTE: Once you install the CUDA Toolkit and CUDnn, you will likely need to restart your console and reactivate your environment to refresh your paths.

 #### Adding the Latest Versions of CNTK, TensorFlow, and Keras